 Do note the date of this original post, just before the incredible EXPLOSION of 2008.
-Is it interesting the parallels, eh?
+Is it the parallels interesting, eh?
 Market Crash?
 Implosion?

 The stock market set another record high.
 Metals completed a year of strong growth, while energy issues again were lacklustre.
 These trends were reflected in export earnings, where metals have jumped by one-third in the past year while energy fell 20%, pulling its ranking down from our leading export group to only the fourth largest export.Stats Canada View in 2007